Power of ABM Data in Marketing

 Gaining Actionable Insights Using Data Sources

-Once you’ve identified your key accounts, you need a robust set of data sources to support continued strategy development.
+Once you’ve identified your key accounts, you need a robust set of data sources to support continued web strategy development.
 Here’s where to look for high-quality data.

 First-Party Data